 I'm not a big fan of lathering hogs when bathing them, I don't use an actual shampoo.
 I've found that lathering the skin can wash away protective oils and leave the hog skin very dry.
 So I use a conditioner instead.

 Washing my hogs using conditioner has been pretty successful in limiting over dryness.
 I bathe by putting the conditioner in the water and then "waving" the conditioner over the hedgehog.
-If I've got a particularly dirty hog, I will use a soft bristle tooth brush to directly apply the conditioner to the skin while in the bath.
+If I've got a particularly dirty hog, I will use my hands to help loosen soil.
 The hog is then very thoroughly rinsed with fresh water.

 In addition to a conditioner bath you can apply add a little vitamin e, flax,or olive oil to your hedgehog's food.
 Fish/salmon oil can even be used, but can result in more stinky poops.
 It is always better to hydrate the skin from the outside comparable to hydrating it from the outside.
 I say this because applying oils and moisturizer topically helps "seal in" moisture.
 Sounds good right?
 Well, when you seal in moisture you also seal in bacteria and fungus.
 The held in moisture doesn't allow the skin to breath as it normally would either.
 This combination can cause a sticky bacterial infection or even a fungal infection.

 Fungal infections can be very difficult to treat,.
-For these reasons I do not use oils or moisturisers on my hoggo's skin and cannot recommend it's frequent use to other.
+For these reasons I do not use oils or moisturizers on my hoggo's skin and cannot recommend it's frequent use to other.

 Remember!
 Continue handling and bonding with your hedgehog during the quilling process.
 This is a critical point in development and you'll want o keep the bond growing!